morrownr/88x2bu-20210702/README.md

 sudo reboot
 ```

-Note: If you use the manual build instructions, you will need to repeat
+Note: If you use the manual build instructions or the `install-driver-no-dkms.sh`
-the process each time a new kernel is installed in your distro.
+script, you will need to repeat the process each time a new kernel is
+installed in your distro.

 -----

 ### Driver Options ( edit-options.sh )

 A file called `88x2bu.conf` will be installed in `/etc/modprobe.d` by
-default.
+default if you use one of the scripts for installation.

-Note: The installation script will prompt you to edit the options.
+Note: The installation scripts will prompt you to edit the options.

 Location: `/etc/modprobe.d/88x2bu.conf`